Coveros-Archive/PiKubeCluster/README.md

 of the open ports on your switch.

 ## Storage
-Each host had a 32GB microSD card.
+Each host has a 32GB microSD card.
+I have a couple of 64GB microSD cards, but the performance wasn't the same.

 These were imaged one at a time on my laptop.
 It was a chore, especially since the first few dozen times I tried, I messed up so badly that it was faster to just re-image all 6 microSD cards.